Is it really necessary to have a website today? Food for thought

 As for my choice, Grav, I liked the idea not to use databases and treat my site as copy/paste folder to move it around easily.

 People at Grav made a wonderful job in making it fast, simple, flexible and reliable.
 Should your site be small/medium size you should give it a try.

 Choose your platform carefully and according to your needs!

 Lastly, after all this conceptual work, it is time to decide how our site will look like to our visitors.

-Again, here there are thousands of templates you can start with: from pure HTML temaplates to templates for CMS and other solutions, free, paid.
+Again, here there are thousands of templates you can start with: from pure HTML to more complex ones for CMS and other frameworks, free, paid.

 In the past I used some free templates and then modifying where needed to adjust it to my needs.

 Today I found pleasure in designing my own theme.
 Not fancy as some premium ones, but I wanted something personal and I like the end result.